GenAmnesia/GenAmnesia/README.md

 - 👀 I’m interested in frontend dev, React, js, css.
 - 🌱 I’m currently learning new and amazing ways to make beautiful websites and web apps.
 - 💞️ I’m looking to collaborate on building amazing web products.
-- 📫 How to reach me: Facebook.
+- 📫 How to reach me: Email, LinkedIn.

 <!---
 GenAmnesia/GenAmnesia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.